 An annual budget is adopted on the modified accrual basis of accounting, consistent with generally accepted accounting principles.
 Amendments to the budget can only be made with the approval of the Board of Directors.

-Statement of Revenues, Expenditures, and Changes in Fund Balance For the year ended June 30, 2022
+Mater Brighton Lakes Academy Preparatory High School f/k/a Mater Academy Preparatory High School (A charter school under Mater Academy Central, Inc.) Statement of Revenues, Expenditures, and Changes in Fund Balance For the year ended June 30, 2023